Meteor-han/ReLMole/README.md

 We load MoleculeNet datasets using DeepChem package.

 #### 3. DDI datasets
-We download the datasets from [MIRACLE](https://github.com/isjakewong/MIRACLE/tree/main/MIRACLE/datachem).
+We download the DDI datasets from [CASTER](https://github.com/kexinhuang12345/CASTER).
+The splitting results used in ReLMole are available in directory `data/DDI`

 ## Experiments